verySmolBrain/random-penguin-facts/README.md

 For the node side it's unfortunate that a lot of common features in ES6 (More aptly known as ESM) are still not finalised (As of the time of writing) especially on the node side of things which means it can be a bit hard to setup.
 Though from what I've read ES6 is the path JS is going down now and most modern frontend frameworks are already using it so this might be worth it over CommonJS for a newer project and for learning purposes.

-Though do note there's a looot of growing pains associated with the transition from CommonJS to ESM due to the JavaScript ecosystem wanting as much backwards compatibility as possible.
+Though do note there's a lot of growing pains associated with the transition from CommonJS to ESM due to the JavaScript ecosystem wanting as much backwards compatibility as possible.
 This means the community is fragmented with many libraries not working with ESM and also many libraries trying to lead the way forward by allowing only ESM.
 This means by using ESM you'll end up losing a large portion of the JavaScript ecosystem which still relies pretty heavily on CommonJS.
 This situation can be compared with the transition from Python2 to Python3 and to achieve feature parity and an ecosystem as developed as CommonJS will still require a few years more of transitioning.

 There are a few alternatives.
 First is that both CommonJS and ESM support either the .cjs (CommonJS) or .mjs (ES Module) extensions which means it will import the file accordingly.
 For drawbacks regarding using CommonJS with .mjs extensions you can read [this](https://github.com/aws/aws-cdk/issues/13274) issue.
 Using ESM with .cjs is a bit more flexible since ESM is built after the inception of CommonJS and is designed to be backwards compatible.
 Another option is to use TypeScript to compile your code.
 TypeScript supports ESM imports straight out of the box and transpiles your code to a target you want such as CommonJS or ESM.